13 min read

 Authority Backlinks

-But are authority links really essential for your SEO success?
-Should you bother to earn high DA backlinks at all?
+But are high authority links really the key to SEO success?
+Should you invest time and effort into securing these high DA backlinks?

-When speaking of high-authority backlinks, we refer to links from websites that search engines consider trustworthy.
-I'll give some examples, of high DA websites:
+When discussing high-authority backlinks, we mean links from websites that search engines trust.
+Think of sites like:

 • Microsoft.com